DaSh-bash/AntirrhinumSRNAse/README.md

 Files related to Antirrhinum SRNAse project

 ## Project goals:
-1. Description of the new S-alleles \
+- Description of the new S-alleles \
-    a.
-New reference for S-locus, compare with previous ones \
+    - New reference for S-locus, compare with previous ones \
-    b.
-Phylogeny and origin (+other species) \
+    - Phylogeny and origin (+other species) \
-    b.
-Some insights on structure and function: synteny/structural rearrangements visualization \
+    - Some insights on structure and function: synteny/structural rearrangements visualization \

 2. Distribution of S-allels in the hybrid zone \
     a.
 Frequency in the population \